chetnashah/ocaml-practice-work/haskellspecifics.md

+Any thing that you give a name in haskell, e.g. using let where,gets evaluated at most once(on demand) and memoized for future usages.

+Numerical types in haskell :
+Integral : whole numbers only, two instances -> Integer and Int Fractional or RealFrac - tional types
+  Rational : values always specifed as ratio of two Integers e.g. n = n % 1
+  Double   : double precision floating point numbers

+Real : Integral + RealFrac

+Num encompasses Real + Complex (respects Eq)
+Real ecnompasses Real (respects Eq, Ord)

 Haskell patternmatching(case expressions) and guards:
 Pattern matching is useful for structural induction, Case of would mostly be used when you want to branch depending